|

 Janka Hardness: 1125

-As a flooring option, rose river gum is somewhat softer of a wood.
-It is nearly two percent harder than makore, a little over eleven percent harder than black walnut, is just over eighty-seven percent as hard as red oak, and only slightly over fifty-one percent as hard as santos mahogany's ranking of 2200.
+As a flooring option, rose river gum is a comparatively soft wood.
+It is nearly two percent harder than makore, a little over eleven percent harder than black walnut, just over eighty-seven percent as hard as red oak, and only slightly over fifty-one percent as hard as santos mahogany’s ranking of 2200.

 Workability:

 Rose river gum is not overly difficult to saw properly.
-This takes both nailing and glueing well.
-The wood accepts stain and paint well, and polishes to a quality finish.
+This species takes both nailing and gluing well.
+The wood also accepts stain and paint well, and polishes to a quality finish.

 Principal Uses:

-Some of rose river gum's uses include flooring, mouldings, joinery, boat building, furniture, and joinery.
+Some of rose river gum’s uses include moldings, joinery, boat building, and furniture.